gigalixir/gigalixir-cli/docs/source/main.rst

 There are many ways to run one-off jobs and tasks with Distillery.
 The approach described here uses Distillery's :bash:`command` command.
 As an alternative, you can also `drop into a remote console`_ and run code manually or use Distillery's custom commands, eval command, rpc command, pre-start hooks, and probably others.

-To run one-off jobs like migrations and scripts, you'll need to write an Elixir function within your app somewhere, for example, :bash:`lib/tasks.ex` maybe.
+To run one-off jobs, you'll need to write an Elixir function within your app somewhere, for example, :bash:`lib/tasks.ex` maybe.
 GIGALIXIR uses Distillery's :bash:`command` command to run your task.

 .. code-block:: bash